mvolkmann/blog/src/lua.md

 The returns the highest consecutive integer index starting from `1`.

 Dictionary-like tables do not store their number of entries.
-To get the count it is necessary to iterate over the table and count them.
+To get the count, it is necessary to iterate over the table and count them.
 The "Lua Functional" library described later defines a `length` function for computing the size of a table, but it has O(n) complexity.